MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/storage-data.md

 ### Deployment Stamps pattern

-For further information about how the [Deployment Stamps pattern](../../../patterns/deployment-stamp.md) can be used to support a multitenant solution, see [Overview](overview.md#deployment-stamps-pattern).
+For more information about how the [Deployment Stamps pattern](../../../patterns/deployment-stamp.md) can be used to support a multitenant solution, see [Overview](overview.md#deployment-stamps-pattern).

 ### Shared multitenant databases and file stores